 Sunshine has been rare in NE Ohio.
-The sunlight lighting the studio is cherry and warming–and winter has barely started.
+The sunlight lighting the studio is cheery and warming–and winter has barely started.
 Yes, I have five computers on my desk.
 I am using three of them to investigate Linux distributions–CentOS, Manjaro, and Ubantu.
 I spent the morning drawing, then applied an oil ground to a new canvas,…

 My son John and I left early yesterday morning for a visit to the University of Cincinnati.
 John, a senior in high school, plans to be a computer engineer and UC’s program is #2 in the state (behind OSU’s).